 Centrosomes are small organelles, which play important roles during cell division, embryonic development and cell migration.
 They nucleate and organize microtubules (MTs), a component of the cytoskeleton, found throughout the cytoplasm.
 During cell division, centrosomes form the two poles of the mitotic spindle, a macromolecular machine, which segregates the genomic material into the two daughter cells.

-The group studies how microtubules impact directed cell migration and maintenance of cell coherence in complex environments.
-Moreover we are interested in the molecular mechanisms how the cytoskeleton influences antigen presentation and T cell activation.
+The group studies how subcellular structures such as the cytoskeleton impact directed cell migration and maintenance of cell coherence in complex environments.
+Moreover we are interested in the molecular mechanisms how the MT cytoskeleton in antigen-presenting cells regulates T cell activation and initiation of adaptive immune responses.